choir27/TaskSlayer/README.md

 ![echostream](https://github.com/choir27/EchoStream/assets/66279068/c98a1dd1-e1e8-4470-a1f3-84744de91da2)

-## How It's Made: Tech used: Next, TypeScript, Appwrite
+## How It's Made: Tech used: Next, TypeScript, React, Appwrite, Cloudinary

 I retrieved all audio and playlist posts from a separate backend API that I created (https://github.com/choir27/echoverse-backend) and used Zustand state to dynamically render the fetched data so that the JSX elements could load the updated data.
 To register/sign in users, I sent the user data using the AppWrite function methods.
 Additionally, I implemented a feature that enables logged-in users not only to edit the music tracks, but also to add songs from any user to their created playlists.
 I also implemented a feature that ensures that when a user removes a song from a playlist, the song is not deleted but simply removed from the playlist.
 Additionally, I made it so that when the user posts an audio file, there is a loading text before the POST request finishes.